hku-systems/SOTER/README.md

 ## Experiments

-If otherwise specified, all SOTER's experiments run on top of an SGX virtual machine and a GPU machine.
+If otherwise specified, all SOTER's experiments run on top of a GrapheneSGX-equipped TEE virtual machine and a 2080 Ti GPU machine.
 Each experiment runs 1000 inferences by default.

 ### Prepare